 Choosing a Dough Recipe

 Any rolling dog treat (or human cookie) dough works for this DIY medal making method.
 You’ll get better impressions on a smooth cohesive dough that can take an impression cleanly.
 See our post on decorating homemade dog treats for more information and helpful tips.

 For gold medals, consider a recipe that uses something like turmeric, peanut butter, pumpkin, kumara, molasses, or other a natural golden ingredients for colour.
 You can read more about tinting treats in our post on using natural food colourings for dog treats.
 The pictured treats were made using peanut butter and ground flax in a rice flour dough recipe.

-🚨 Safety first, furfriends!
+Safety first, furfriends!
 Although I did stage a few quick snaps with my ever obliging (and very obedient) taste tester and pro poser, Oli receiving and nipping his well-deserved medal from the ribbon used to stage the photos for this post, I strongly recommend presenting the treats without ribbons to your dogs for safety.
 And good manners.
-For humans, you can use your discretion based upon age and safety considerations.
+For human cookies, use your discretion based upon age and safety considerations.

 Making the Gold Medal Dog Treats

 - Preheat the oven and mix the dough according to your chosen recipe.

 - Roll the dough, then cut to shape and place on a prepared baking sheet.
 To keep things on the smaller size, I use a small round biscuit cutter to cut each medal.
 Everyday objects, such as drinking glasses, make handy substitutes for circles if you don’t have a suitable cutter.

 - Optional: To cut a ribbon hole in the medals, I used a mini circle cutter.
 They’re very inexpensive and my new favourite training treat tool; however, anything clean and round will do.
 The hole can also be omitted or created by pressing through with a small point instead of cutting.